Friends’ Dances

 And back to the R

-In A1 the active dancers cast (unassisted) below one place.
-They cross the set to allemande left with an opposite sex neighbor.
-Then they hang onto that LH and join RH’s with each other to form a wavy line and balance.
-Actives can assist each other into the hey with a gentle “pull-by” of the right hand.
 The “Keith” of the title is Keith Hunt, a regular dancer and caller at the Syracuse contra dance and at international dancing.
 Keith used to bring a banjo to dances which had an electric light bulb installed behind the head.

 CJ’s Delight (or the “Birthing Day”)